Mehmed Kerem Uludag

 PJTL

 PJTL Tech Lab Project: I got admitted to a year-long project where I was placed in a team and paired up with a local start-up named Utilidata.
 Going into start-ups has been a dream of mine for a while, and getting some hands-on experience really helped me understand the realities of that sort of environment.
-It will be nice to compare it to my upcoming internship at a much bigger company and see the differences in expectations, success measurements, flexibility, and overall environment between the two

 First Conference